Box lacrosse: Players, equipment and officials

 During play, a team consists of six players: a goaltender and five "runners".
 A runner is any non-goalkeeper position player, including forwards, transition players, and defenders.
 Runners usually specialize in one of these roles and substitute off the field when the ball moves from one end to the other.
 When the sport originated teams played with six runners.
 However, in 1953 the sixth runner, a position called rover, was eliminated.
 The goalkeeper can be replaced by another runner, often when a delayed penalty has been called on the other team or at the end of games by teams that are behind to help score goals.

 A player's lacrosse stick must be between 40 in and 46 in in length (youth levels may use shorter sticks).
 In most box lacrosse leagues, the use of a traditional wooden stick is allowed.
-However, almost no lacrosse players use wooden sticks anymore, preferring aluminum or another metal, and a plastic head.
+However, almost no lacrosse players use wooden sticks any more, preferring aluminum or another metal, and a plastic head.
 In the NLL, wooden lacrosse sticks are not allowed.
 Besides a lacrosse stick, each player must also wear a certain amount of protective equipment, including a lacrosse helmet with face mask, lacrosse gloves, arm and shoulder pads, and back/kidney pads.
 Rib pads are optional in some leagues.

 In some box leagues, especially the NLL, the five "runners" wear helmets specifically designed for box lacrosse.
 These helmets consist of a hockey helmet with a box lacrosse face mask attached instead of a hockey cage.

 During a typical game the number of officials can range from one to three, depending on the league and level of play.
 In most games there are at least two referees: a lead official and a trail official.
 In NLL games there are three officials per game.